roachhd/Pattern-Primer-Jekyll/README.md

 ## Why a Jekyll fork?

 Why not?
-I couldn't have built it in PHP myself (nor could I have built it myself at all), but I'm working in Jekyll projects and wanted to easily port it without anything but Jekyll dependencies.
+I couldn't have built it in PHP myself, but I'm working on Jekyll projects and wanted to easily use Jeremy's tool without anything but Jekyll dependencies.
+It can be run locally or [on a live server](http://patternprimer.oliverpattison.org/) with great ease.

 ## How to use it